Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 25. Avoid sitting near the buffet

 To be honest, the buffets on NCL aren’t known for having amazing food.
 I try to avoid their buffet as much as possible, and I love buffets!
-There’s always at least one main dining room open for breakfast, lunch and dinner, and the food is significantly better.
+There’s always at least one main dining room open for breakfast, lunch, and dinner—and the food is significantly better.

 But if you’re in a hurry and need food fast, or just want a quick snack, the buffet can be an option in a pinch.
 Beware though, it will be very crowded!
 Whatever you do, don’t try to find a table near the buffet itself.
 The area in front of the buffet station is where most people choose to sit, and finding a table can be incredibly frustrating.

-Instead, head to the one of the far ends of the buffet seating area, and you’ll often find plenty of free tables.
+Instead, head to one of the far ends of the buffet seating area, and you’ll often find plenty of free tables.
 As a bonus, it’s usually a bit quieter as well.
 Or take your plates to another area of the ship, even back to your room!
 There are no rules about where you need to sit to eat your meal.

 Have you cruised on NCL?
 What are your favorite Norwegian cruise tips?
 I’d love to hear from you in the comments!